This document was added 26/05/2020.

 Adjustments are made to survey estimates to account for births and deaths of private sector businesses that have occurred up to the end of the survey reference period, but which are not reflected on the survey frame.

-For further information on estimation methods used in ABS business surveys, refer to Chapter 23.
+For further information on estimation methods used in ABS business surveys, refer to the Methods Used in ABS Business Surveys section.

 RELIABILITY OF THE ESTIMATES